Last week I published a landing page and was fortunate enough to sell all five openings in just a few minutes.

-In this post I’m going to show you why I think it was so successful, as well as giving you examples of some of the best landing pages that I’ve ever seen.
+I’m not saying this to brag, but rather because I want to share with you why I think this landing page performed so well, as well as giving you examples of some of the best landing pages that I’ve seen on others sites.

 My goal is to give you an article that you bookmark and open up every time you want to remind yourself how to make a great new landing page.